Last updated Feb 24 2021

 My advice can be summed up into one word - CLARITY.

-Be clear about what you’re offering, be clear about what value it provides, and be clear about the action you want the visitor to take; whether that be 'download now', 'try for free', 'sign up today', etc. - your request needs to be evident.
+Be clear about what you’re offering, be clear about what value it provides, and be clear about the action you want the visitor/potential customer to take; whether that be 'download now', 'try for free', 'sign up today', etc. - your request needs to be evident.

 When it comes to landing pages, keep your page simple and keep your primary ask above the fold.
 While there will be people who need a little more nudging and reassurance, you need to find a way to focus on getting to your main point with as few distractions as possible.